vijayvicky95/aws-codepipeline-s3-codedeploy-linux/Pipeline.md

 Create a credentials with “SSH username with private key” ID, Description could be anything for your reference.
 Username -  Ubuntu ( Instance username we are logging in.)
-Private key - enter directly - add.
-Paste the private key of the docker instance (contents of your pem file).
+Private key - enter directly - add -  Paste the private key of the docker instance (contents of your pem file).
 Save

 **Run the Jenkins pipeline**